Estate Planning

 A durable power of attorney (POA) is one of the most important and powerful legal documents that everyone should have as part of their estate plan.
 If you should become mentally incapacitated or physically disabled, it allows you to appoint someone to take control of your financial affairs that you usually take care of yourself, and eliminates the necessity of a guardianship or conservatorship.
 This document allows your attorney-in-fact to handle your affairs without the necessity of formal probate proceedings, thereby saving expenses and emotional energy, and retaining privacy.
 You retain the right to modify or revoke the power at any time, and it terminates automatically on your death.
 The appointed individual or attorney-in-fact typically has the power to buy or sell real estate, manage your property, conduct your banking transactions, invest your money, make legal claims, conduct litigation, attend to tax and retirement matters, and make gifts on your behalf.
 The POA is an important document to have, and Bacon Wilson can help you draft the most appropriate one for you.

-You may download the form/s below prior to your first meeting with your estate planning or estate administration attorney, and bring the completed form to your meeting.
+Please download and complete the attached form prior to your first meeting with your estate planning attorney, and please bring it with you to your meeting.

 Estate Planning Questionnaire